-Well, you got a friend in us.
-In this article, we’ll guide you through the top three ways your remote sales team can deliver impactful live product demos that will leave your prospect coming back for more.
+We’ll guide you through the top three ways your remote team can deliver impactful virtual product demos that will leave your prospects wanting more.

 - Situational Knowledge

 - What is a personalized virtual product demo?

 - Your prospects aren’t robots

 - Bonus: What not to do during your remote demo